 Pre-Teacher Candidate Status

 Prior to admission to the Teacher Education Program, the student enrolled in the prescribed 16 hours of education courses is referred to as the “pre-teacher candidate.”
 Once the pre-teacher candidate has successfully passed Benchmark I, that designation is revised to “teacher candidate.”
 However, the candidate must be admitted into the Teacher Education Program before enrolling in additional courses with an EDU, EDC, or EDS prefix.
 The criteria for each Benchmark must be successfully completed or the candidate will be issued a Candidate Assistance Plan (CAP) that specifies a period of time in which a remediation plan that addresses areas of deficiency must be completed.
 It is strongly suggested that the pre-teacher candidate pass The Praxis Core Academic Skills for Educators (Praxis Core) as soon as possible.
 Additional information regarding the Praxis exam may be found at www.ets.org.
-For the pre-teacher candidate who enters the education major with an old score of 1650 on the math, verbal, and writing sections or a new SAT score of 1100 on Evidence-based reading and writing and math or an ACT composite score of 22 may waive the Praxis Core requirement.
+A pre-teacher candidate who enters the education major with an old score of 1650 on the math, verbal, and writing sections or a new SAT score of 1100 on Evidence-based reading and writing and math or an ACT composite score of 22 may waive the Praxis Core requirement.
 A teacher candidate may exempt part of the Praxis Core.
 Check with the College of Education for more details.

 The South Carolina Department of Education mandates that the teacher candidate complete a minimum of 100 hours of field experience in public school settings prior to the Clinical Experience.
 Accordingly, three field-related courses are part of a continuous and hierarchical model that prepares the teacher candidate for the Clinical Experience.
 These courses are designed to give the teacher candidate ever-increasing time, observation, and experience in the classroom.
 The College of Education has cooperating agreements with the school districts of Abbeville, Anderson I-V, Greenville, Greenwood 50, Greenwood 51, Oconee, Pickens, and Hart County, GA that facilitate the completion of these course requirements.
 Placements in cooperating public schools are based on various factors, such as the quality of the school’s education program; the proximity of the school to the University; the disposition of the school administration regarding the accommodation of field experience students; and the diversity of the student population.

 It is the strong belief among the faculty members of the College of Education that the teacher candidate’s preparation for the education profession includes field experiences in classrooms that reflect a diverse student population.
 These classrooms include students who are characterized by differences in race, ethnicity, socioeconomic status, and abilities.
 Therefore, the teacher candidate is assigned to varying cooperating schools and grade levels that include a demographic makeup that approximates that of the diverse communities comprising the local school district.
 Specifically, the teacher candidate is assigned to a minimum of three different grade levels in three different public schools in fulfillment of the requirements of the field experience courses.
 Students are responsible for their own transportation to and from these field experiences and Anderson University assumes no responsibility or liability for accidents or injuries that may occur.
 The teacher candidate may not fulfill the requirements for any field experience in a public school at which a relative is employed.